dschuurman/archie-pi/README.md

 internet connection.
 Once the setup is complete the Ethernet connection is no longer required.

 Plug in an ethernet cable with internet access and power up the Raspberry Pi.
-Raspberry Pi OS Lite will boot and require you to perform a few basic setup steps to configure the language and the keyboard.
-Once this is complete you should be left at a command-line prompt.
+Raspberry Pi OS Lite will perform an initial boot requiring you to configure the language and the keyboard settings.
+Once this is complete, you should see a command-line prompt appear.

 The default user is `pi` and the default password is `raspberry`.
 You may wish to change the default password by typing: